microsoft/dstoolkit-route-optimization/README.md

 ## Step 3: Solve the Smaller Problem

 This step is achieved by ParallelRunStep in Azure ML.
-The ParallelRunStep will make sure packages from the same partition will be assigned to the same process.
-Within each partition, we will input the corresponding packages to our optimization program, which models the problem using our desired optimization solver.
+The ParallelRunStep will make sure items from the same partition will be assigned to the same process.
+Within each partition, we will input the corresponding items to our optimization program, which models the problem using our desired optimization solver.
 The optimization program will solve the problem and output the result to the next step.

 There are many optimization techniques, e.g., Linear Programming (LP), Mixed Integer Programming (MIP), [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming), etc. One can choose the best fit for their own problem since the framework introduced in this accelerator is optimization technique agnostic.
 In this accelerator, we demonstrate how to use Constraint Programming to model the route optimization problem.